Showing posts with label hobbit. Show all posts

 Flowers still blooming

-Stopped at my son's house to give Ava Grace a Happy Meal toy, apple slices, apple juice, and her bottle full of milk she had left a few days earlier in the week.
+Stopped at my son's house to give Ava Grace a Happy Meal toy, apple slices, apple juice, and her bottle of milk she had left a few days earlier in the week.

 Stopped at the Post Office in Rogersville to buy postage stamps (with trucks on them) and mail two birthday cards.